Jeunese/jeunese.github.io/docs/get-started.md

-# Get Started with Product Documentation
+# Get started with product documentation

 This article uses examples that apply to documentation for administrators (as opposed to end-users, developers, technicians, or peers) –– [product documentation](/?id=product-documentation) –– but the precise audience isn't important.
 What matters is that, once you've defined your target audience, you create content that is *helpful* for that audience.